How Rodgers And Hammerstein Revolutionized Broadway

 TERRY GROSS, HOST:

 This is FRESH AIR.
 I'm Terry Gross.
 Richard Rodgers and Oscar Hammerstein had one of the most successful musical partnerships of the 20th century, collaborating on the musicals "Oklahoma!," "Carousel," "South Pacific," "The King And I," "Flower Drum Song," "Cinderella" and "The Sound Of Music" - musicals that continue to be revived.
-A new production of "Carousel" opens on Broadway this week.
+A new revival of "Carousel" is nominated for 11 Tonys.

 In the new book "Something Wonderful: Rodgers And Hammerstein's Broadway Revolution," my guest Todd Purdum tells the story of their partnership.
 Purdum loves their music, but he's best known as a political reporter.
 He's now a contributing editor for Vanity Fair and senior writer for Politico.

 We're going to hear some Rodgers and Hammerstein cast recordings.
 Purdum also selected for us a couple of interview excerpts with Rodgers and Hammerstein that we'll hear later.
-Let's start with one of the Rodgers and Hammerstein songs that have had a long life beyond Broadway.
-This is Sarah Vaughan and Miles Davis.
-Doing their version of the song "It Might As Well Be Spring," which Rodgers and Hammerstein wrote for the 1945 movie musical "State Fair."
+Our interview was originally broadcasted in April.
+We started with one of the Rodgers and Hammerstein songs that have had a long life beyond Broadway.
+This is Sarah Vaughan and Miles Davis doing their version of the song "It Might As Well Be Spring," which Rodgers and Hammerstein wrote for the 1945 movie musical "State Fair."

 (SOUNDBITE OF SONG, "IT MIGHT AS WELL BE SPRING")